osrf/gazebo_design/undo/undo.md

     + **Translate / Rotate / Snap / Align ("move" commands)**:

       > **Undo** restores the full pose before the command.
-For example, if the model tips over after being translated, it is translated back with the same orientation as before, not the new orientation.
+For example, if the model tips over after being translated (position only), it is translated back with the same full pose (position and orientation) as before, not the new orientation.

       > **Redo** restores the full pose the model got to the first time the model was moved.
 For example, model A is aligned to model B, then this is undone, then model B moves.
 If the user hits redo now, model A will move to the way it was previously aligned, instead of being aligned to model B's new pose.
-This is done to keep undo and redo inversible and foreseeable.
+This is done to keep undo and redo invertible, foreseeable and locally repeatable.

       ![Move proposal](https://bytebucket.org/osrf/gazebo_design/raw/undo_2.0/undo/proposal_move.png)